A Framework for Real-Time Volcano-Seismic Event Recognition Based on Multi-Station Seismograms and Semantic Segmentation Models: Biography Section

 \section{Biography Section}

 \begin{IEEEbiography}[{ }] {Camilo Espinosa-Curilem} received his Master’s degree in Engineering Sciences, with a focus on Electrical Engineering, from Universidad de Chile in 2023.
 He is currently a Development and Analysis Engineer at the Advanced Mining Technologies Center (AMTC).
-His research interests include deep learning, artificial intelligence, information theory, and neuroscience.
-He has applied deep learning techniques, including convolutional neural networks, transformers, out-of-distribution detection, and uncertainty estimation, to problems such as volcano monitoring and early plant diagnosis. \end{IEEEbiography} \begin{IEEEbiography}[{ }] {Millaray Curilem Saldías} earned her degree in Computer Engineering from the Instituto Superior Politécnico, José Antonio Echeverría, in Havana, Cuba (1991).
-Her degree was later recognized as a Civil Engineer in Computing by the University of Chile.
-She holds a Dr. degree in Electrical Engineering from the Federal University of Santa Catarina in Florianópolis, Brazil (2002).
-Additionally, she completed two postdoctoral fellowships, one at the University of Santiago, Chile (2007), and another at the Federal University of Bahia, Brazil (2017).
-Since 1994, Dr. Curilem has been working at the Department of Electrical Engineering at the Universidad de La Frontera in Temuco, Chile, where she is currently a Full Professor.
-Her research interests focus on computational intelligence for pattern recognition and signal processing, with applications in volcanic seismology, mining, biomedical engineering, education, and more.
-Dr. Curilem has led numerous projects and published several articles in this field, and has been an active member of the IEEE Computational Intelligence Society since 2007, as well as a member of its Chilean Chapter. \end{IEEEbiography} \begin{IEEEbiography}[{ }] {Daniel Basualto Alarcón} is a geologist and volcanologist, with a Ph.D. in Geological Sciences from the University of Concepción.
+His research interests include deep learning, artificial intelligence, information theory, and neuroscience. \end{IEEEbiography} \begin{IEEEbiography}[{ }] {Millaray Curilem Saldías} earned her Computer Engineering degree in Havana, Cuba (1991), later recognized by Universidad de Chile as Civil Engineer in Computing.
+She is Dr. in Electrical Engineering from the Federal University of Santa Catarina, Brazil (2002) and has two postdoctoral positions in Chile (2007) and Brazil (2017).
+Since 1994, she has worked at Universidad de La Frontera in Temuco, Chile, where she is a Full Professor in the Department of Electrical Engineering.
+Her research focuses on computational intelligence for pattern recognition and signal processing.
+She is a member of the IEEE Computational Intelligence Society since 2007. \end{IEEEbiography} \begin{IEEEbiography}[{ }] {Daniel Basualto Alarcón} is a geologist and volcanologist, with a Ph.D. in Geological Sciences from Universidad de Concepción.
 His research focuses on volcanic systems, seismic activity, and the development of real-time geophysical monitoring networks.
 He has extensive experience in volcanic crisis management in South America, especially in Chile and Ecuador, and has contributed to numerous high-impact scientific publications.
-Currently, he is a professor at the University of La Frontera, leading research projects funded by FONDECYT, in addition to participating in technology transfer programs and fieldwork in extreme environments. \end{IEEEbiography}
+Currently, he is a professor at Universidad de La Frontera, leading research projects funded by FONDECYT, in addition to participating in technology transfer programs and fieldwork in extreme environments. \end{IEEEbiography}